SearchWP Blog

 how to add a search box to Elementor page (beginner's guide)

-After you add a search form, click Update at the bottom of the editor to save your changes.
+After you add a search form, go ahead and click the Publish button.
+This will save all your changes.

 That’s it.
 You’ve successfully added a search form to your Elementor page.